- Bulk Pricing:

 - Low bush blueberry can also be commonly called a groundcover because of its low growing ability.

-Moreover, blueberry bushes produce berries for up to 20 years if grown correctly.
+Blueberry Bush produces berries for up to 20 years if grown correctly

 To accomplish this, it is vital to prune away the blossoms for the first two years so that the plant does not create fruit.
 This is so the plant can grow without investing energy into producing subpar fruits prematurely.
 After this period, pruning is only required to increase fruiting growth for the next season.
 These beautiful bushes also attract birds, squirrels, and other wildlife to the area.
 Cover with drape netting to prevent loss of harvest, while still enjoying the new garden visitors.
 To harvest more and more significant berries over a more extended period, plant more than one variety of blueberry bush since they are partially self-fertilizers.
 While these plants are considered relatively hardy, they are at risk of freezing.
 Cover Blueberry Bush during winter to prevent loss of crops.